-- It requires more amount of brake fluid due to diameter of piston.
+- It requires higher amount of brake fluid due to the diameter of piston.

-- It has lesser life and durability compare to fixed piston caliper.
+- It has lesser life and durability compared to fixed piston caliper.

 - It is lesser stiffer than fixed caliper.

-- It can boil up the brake fluid in case of overheating of disc.
+- It can boil up the brake fluid in case of overheating of the disc.

 - It has problem of sticking due to dirt and corrosion.

-As the name suggest a fixed caliper does not move with rotation of brake disc/rotor.
+As the name suggests a fixed caliper does not move with the rotation of the brake disc/rotor.
 The fixed caliper requires a fixed mounting adapter.
 It is rigidly mounted to the steering knuckle.
-The fixed caliper has pistons both the side.
-So it has generally combination of two pistons two brake pads.
-When brake lever pressed, hydraulic pressure pushes both the piston which in turn pushes both the brake pads towards the brake disc.
+The fixed caliper has pistons on both the side.
+So it, generally, has combination of two pistons and two brake pads.
+When the brake lever is pressed, hydraulic pressure pushes both the pistons which in turn pushes both the brake pads towards the brake disc.

-Ultimately, the brake pads stick to the brake disc/rotor and create friction which stops the brake disc/rotor to move.
+Ultimately, the brake pads stick to the brake disc/rotor and create friction which stops the brake disc/rotor from moving.
 The fixed caliper mechanism creates equal pressure from each side.
-In fixed caliper the brake fluid is rooted through crossover lines or steel tubing which is placed outside caliper housing.
-They are directed in to caliper halves with sealed O rings.
-A fixed caliper may have 2, 4, 6 or 8 pistons depending on the requirement of vehicle.
-There is three pistons fixed caliper also there which has two small pistons on the one side and one big piston on the other side.
+In fixed caliper the brake fluid is routed through crossover lines or steel tubing which is placed outside the caliper housing.
+They are directed in to caliper halves with sealed O-rings.
+A fixed caliper may have 2, 4, 6 or 8 pistons depending on the requirement of the vehicle.
+There are three piston fixed calipers also there which have two small pistons on the one side and one big piston on the other side.

-- It generates more braking torque than the floating caliper
+- It generates higher braking torque than the floating caliper

 - There is no loss of braking torque due to sliding as fixed caliper does not move.

-- It is generally made of aluminum which means It has better dissipate heat compare to cast iron or steel caliper
+- It is generally made of aluminum which means it has better heat dissipation as compared to cast iron or steel caliper

 - It is stiffer than floating caliper.

-- It has better life and durability compare to floating caliper.
+- It has better life and durability as compared to floating caliper.

-- It has more complex structure and require more moving parts compare to floating caliper
+- It has more complex structure and requires more moving parts compared to floating caliper

-- The use of fixed caliper is limited to luxury and high performance vehicle.
+- The use of fixed caliper is limited to luxury and high performance vehicles.

 - Fixed caliper requires more effort to bleed than floating caliper.